Intermediate Statistics Using SPSS

 PhD students.

-Applicants will be informed whether they have been given a spot no later than on 5 January 2024; not before the above deadline for applying.
+Applicants will be informed whether they have been given a spot no later than 5 February 2025, and in any case no earlier than the deadline for applying mentioned above.

 Maximal number of participants